LiVanych/pihole-status/README.md

 - **System uptime**: Useful to help indicate long-term stability.

 ### Pi-hole information:
+- **Pi-hole version**: The core pi-hole software version
-- Blocked percentage
+- **Blocked percentage**: The percentage of ads blocked today
-- Blocked count
+- **Blocked count**: The total count of ads blocked today
-- Total number of queries
+- **Total number of queries**: The number of DNS queries fielded today
-- Domains blocked
+- **Domains blocked**: The number of domains blocked, summed across loaded blocklists
+- **Pi-hole update available**: If the available version of the core pi-hole version does not match the current version, this field displays "Yes", otherwise it displays "No"

 ---